-- Total up the full cost of the gates (this may already be done for you on the quote) Identify the cost per key and multiply this by the number of households in your - scheme - Identify the cost of any extra services or miscellaneous items such as lock boxes (do not include the cost of finials or powder coating at this stage) - Add the costs together for all of the three items above to give you a total cost - The residents' contribution will be 10% of the total cost - Add on the full cost of any finials, powder coating or additional keys.
-Any extras such as these are an additional cost which must be met by residents directly. - Divide this figure by the number of households to get contribution per house for the installation.
-It is good practice to add a small amount to this figure to create a sink fund for future repairs and maintenance.
+- Total up the full cost of the gates (this may already be done for you on the quote) - Identify the cost per key and multiply this by the number of households in your scheme - Identify the cost of any extra services or miscellaneous items such as lock boxes (do not include the cost of finials or powder coating at this stage) - Add the costs together for all of the three items above to give you a total cost - Divide this by 10.
+This will give you the total cost of the residents' contribution - Add on the full cost of any finials, powder coating or additional keys

+Divide this figure by the number of households to get contribution per house for the installation.
+It is recommended that you add a small amount to this figure so that this can remain in your gating scheme bank account and establishes a sinking fund for future repairs and maintenance.